 Your car or bike will be properly inspected to make sure it is safe to race.
-This test will ensure your battery is secure, your breaks are working correctly and that you’re not leaking gas.
+This test will ensure your battery is secure, your breaks are working correctly, and that you’re not leaking gas.
 If you’re driving a car, it will need to be empty for the race.
-It’s a good idea to give it a clean and pump up your tires before inspection.
+It’s a good idea to give it a clean and pump up your tires before the inspection.
 Safety rules will vary depending on what state you’re competing in, so get to know them before you get your vehicle checked.
-Foxy Bingo & Foxy Casino have the best TV ads and the Foxy casino codes allows new members to enjoy impressive bonuses on their first deposits.
+Foxy Bingo & Foxy Casino have the best TV ads and the Foxy casino codes allow new members to enjoy impressive bonuses on their first deposits.

-You’ll need to pay your entry fee, emergency gas and possibly food at the event.
+You’ll need to pay your entry fee, emergency gas, and possibly food at the event.
 It’s advisable to bring cash, as most tracks don’t have card machines.

 Remember: if you’re driving, you’ll need enough in the tank to get you home after the race.
 It’s also a good idea to bring a repair manual in case anything goes wrong with your vehicle on the way to the event or while you are racing.
-You can download repair manuals for cars, motorcycles and even tractors from Tradebit.
+You can download repair manuals for cars, motorcycles, and even tractors from Tradebit.
 You should also stock your boot up with tools and spare tires, just remember that you will need to take these out before the race.

 Get the Right Safety Gear

-You will need to buy or borrow a helmet, a racing suit, a jacket and some appropriate shoes before you can take part in a race.
+You will need to buy or borrow a helmet, a racing suit, a jacket, and some appropriate shoes before you can take part in a race.
 The Motorsport Safety Foundation provides information on how to stay safe and where to find the best specialist clothing for track races.

 Know the Rules Before You Go

 This one is obvious, but it still has to be said.
 Even if you’ve attended racing events in the past, you will still need to look up the rules for new venues.
-If you turn up without having passed an inspection, or without something you need, the organizers won’t let you compete.
+If you turn up without having passed inspection, or without something you need, the organizers won’t let you compete.
 If this happens, don’t take it personally.
 Even F1 drivers get disqualified due to manufacturing errors or vehicle faults.
 The track staff is there to make racing fair and safe for everyone involved.